-Once again, the urgent requirements in Cyprus have illustrated the need to prepare in advance for prompt United Nations engagement in peacekeeping operations.
-This is a matter of contingent planning in United Nations headquarters by military and political staffs, of earmarking, training and equipping units and personnel in national defence establishments, of improving methods for processing United Nations requests for assistance, of standardizing operational procedures.
+Once again, the urgent requirements in Cyprus have illustrated the need to prepare in advance for prompt United Nations engagement in peace-keeping operations.
+This is a matter of contingent planning in United Nation headquarters by military and political staffs, of earmarking, training and equipping units and personnel in national defence establishments, of improvementhods for processing United Nations requests for assistance, of standardin operational procedures.